5ynthaire/5YN-TechSupportWeaselKiller/README.md

  - Framework and prompt developed with Grok 4.1 by xAI and additional input from Gemini 3 Thinking by Google (no affiliation to either).
  - Specific instances that led to identification of rhetorical fallacy credited to:
    - Poor performance by Meta AI by Meta in January 2026
-   - Numerous unhelpful encounters with outsourced tech support
+   - Numerous unhelpful encounters with outsourced tech support over the past two decades.
-   - Useless help articles and threads proliferating online written by outsourced "IT experts"
+   - Useless help articles and support threads proliferating online spaces, written by outsourced "IT experts".

 ## Definition: Circular Deflection Loop